The short version

 All life – animals, plants, bacteria, even humans – are like cells in the human body.
 They are distinct individual entities, yet also inherently linked to and dependent on one another.
 Together, they create something larger and beyond any of them as individuals.

 If the greater being becomes ill – as Earth is today – then all other individuals within it become threatened as well.
+Likewise, individuals within it have an inherent interest in the well-being of the whole and find ways to support it.

 A broader perspective